K. N. Guruswamy

-K. N. Guruswamy or Kanekal Nettakallappa Guruswamy (1901–1990) was a liquor businessman and newspaper publisher from Bangalore, Karnataka.
+Kanekal Nettakallappa Guruswamy (1901–1990) was a liquor businessman and newspaper publisher from Bangalore, Karnataka.

 Founder

-He founded The Printers (Mysore) Private Limited, the company that publishes Deccan Herald, Prajavani, Sudha and Mayura in 1948.
+Guruswamy founded The Printers (Mysore) Private Limited, the company that publishes Deccan Herald, Prajavani, Sudha and Mayura in 1948.

 Deccan Herald and Prajavani

-Deccan Herald was launched on June 17, 1948.
+Deccan Herald was launched on 17 June 1948.
 According to Gautham Machaiah, its owners purchased a dance club -- Funnel's owned by an Irish couple.
 The intention was of starting a movie theatre (there were already two other theatres on either side -- Plaza and Liberty) but then opted for a newspaper, despite having "zero experience in journalism or print business".
 Soon after this, a Kannada-language daily Prajavani was also launched.

 Businessman of Ballari (Bellary)

 Founder K.N.
 Guruswamy (1901-1990) was the eldest son of a prominent businessman of Ballari (Bellary), who later shifted to Bangalore, and the family belonged to the Ediga community, which was traditionally involved in toddy tapping.

 They won excise contracts and expanded their business across (then known as Mysore, now Karnataka).
 Bangalore was then under the Mysore kingdom, ruled by the Wodeyers, and lacked an English newspaper in those times.
 The then Diwan of Mysore, Arcot Ramaswamy Mudaliar, is believed to have been instrumental in convincing Guruswamy to start an English-language daily and he launched the firm The Printers (Mysore) Pvt Ltd. Justice P P Medappa, later the state's chief justice, suggested the name Deccan Herald.